How is Zeffy free?

 Since corporate sponsorships are more than just securing your charitable nonprofit needs, learn what you can offer to a company.
 Find out what they’re looking for and if you can offer benefits that address their needs.

-Before appealing, cultivate a relationship with a prospective sponsor, showing that you’re interested in securing event sponsorship and genuinely want to build an alliance with them for the long term.
+Before appealing, cultivate a relationship with a prospective sponsor, showing that you’re interested in securing event sponsorship and genuinely want to build a long-term alliance with them.

 How you can build a solid relationship with potential sponsors: